Technology in the Circular Economy

 ROLE DESCRIPTION

-We are looking for a Membership Manager to join the company and take on one of the most opportunistic roles the industry has to offer.
+We are looking for a Business Development Manager to join the company and take on one of the most opportunistic roles the industry has to offer.
 This is a role that allows for you to create and develop relationships with leading solution providers in the enterprise technology space.
 Through extensive research and conversation you will learn the goals and priorities of IT & IT Security Executives and collaborate with companies that have the solutions they are looking for.
 This role requires professionalism, drive, desire to learn, enthusiasm, energy and positivity.

 Role Requirements:

-Role Responsibilities:
+Role Responsibilities

 Apex offers our team: